Amanda Hopkinson

 Amanda Hopkinson (born 1948) is a British scholar and literary translator.

 Biography

-She was born in London to the British journalist and magazine editor Sir Tom Hopkinson and photographer Gerti Deutsch.
-She gained a BA from the University of Warwick in 1970 and has a PhD from Oxford University.
+She was born in London, England, to the British journalist and magazine editor Sir Tom Hopkinson and photographer Gerti Deutsch.
+She gained a BA from the University of Warwick in 1970.

 During her academic career, Hopkinson has taught at City University, Manchester University, the University of East Anglia, the University of East London, Westminster University and Cardiff University.
 As a translator, she is best known for her English versions of contemporary Latin American literature.
 She has also translated several works by the French crime writer Dominique Manotti.
-In this work, she frequently collaborates with fellow translators Nick Caistor and Ros Schwartz.
+In this work, she frequently collaborates with fellow translators Ros Schwartz and her husband Nick Caistor, with whom she lives in Norwich.